Fear and its many “Splendors”

 Fear is that four letter world that can block someone’s entire world from progressing.
 It can be broken down to a fear of spiders and extend to the fear of failing.
 There are so many levels to fear, however, in my opinion there is one developmental factor.
 That factor is experience.
 Now others may say different but when I track the origin of something I fear it always leads back to a previous experience.

 Now one may say that previous experiences can create anxiety about the future.
 A long time ago, I told a mentor of mine that I was afraid of failure.
-And he corrected me and said I was actually fearful of being successful at something and failing or failing from an attempt.
+And he corrected me and said I was actually fearful of being successful at something and failing from the attempt.
 This perspective sparked a different outlook as I have tried countless things in life only for them to flop.
 This experience led me to stop trying in fear of another failed project.
 The only way to overcome this fear was by trying again and not being phased by the outcome.
-This thought process helps me to give myself a gold star for trying and a pat on the back if it works out.
-My point to this is, if I remained fearful of failing then it would prohibit me from accomplishing any goals.
+This thought process helps me give myself a gold star for trying and a pat on the back if it works out.
+If I remained fearful of failing then it would prohibit me from accomplishing any goals.

 Now you may say Renita, overcoming fear is not easy and I would very well agree with you.
 The only way I would have ever been able to overcome a fear is just jumping in with my eyes closed.
 I am aware this cannot apply for everything, but it has helped me for most things.

 Now don’t get me wrong I still have my fears and I cautiously select them one by one as doing too many at a time will simply terrify me more.
-Currently and for many years now I have been afraid of clowns.
+For many years now I have been afraid of clowns.
 No, a clown did not torture me or embarrass me when I was kid.
 This fear simply derived from that horrible movie “It”.

 Not only did this clown terrorize children, but he tortured these same children when they were adults.
 I mean I thought clowns’ audiences were solely children…that movie still paralyzes me in fear.
 I thought by watching it again as an adult would help but Nope!
 I’m still terrified of this…